hadiajavedd/SaySo/README.md

 qrcode - Pillow

 Demo Account:
-For quick access, you can use the following demo account:
+For quick access, you can use the following demo account which already has admin privileges:

-Username:
+Username: testuser
-Password:
+Password: testuser

-Alternatively, you can create your own account using the signup page.
+Alternatively, you can create your own account using the signup page but it will be a regular business owner account.

 Important Notes:
 - This is a demonstration system developed for academic purposes.